 We understand that there are many trucks that focus on these items year round, however if you don’t, consider adding some of them to your fall menu.
 A hot bowl of French onion soup or a regional spin on chili is the perfect addition for your customers.

-For those looking to add a nice pairing for your soups, consider something like a grilled panini, patty melt, or Reuben.
-You may not have to even change their menus for this tip; just be sure to feature and sell the menu items that are especially comforting as it gets cooler in your market.
+For those looking to add a nice pairing for your soups, consider something like a grilled panini or patty melt.
+You may not have to even change your menu for this tip.
+Just be sure to feature and sell the menu items that are especially comforting as it gets cooler in your market.

 While some of you may be thinking that it’s a bit early to start thinking about fall flavors, just remember, a food truck owner can never be too prepared.
 Fall is right around the corner and it’s time to get creative with your food truck menu!